ircv3/ircv3.github.io/faq.md

 ### Who runs IRCv3?

 Originally, we were setup by the Atheme group to develop extensions to the IRC client protocol.
-These days, the direction of the IRCv3 WG is led by the [technical board]({{site.baseurl}}/charter.html).
+These days, the direction of the IRCv3 WG is led by [our contributors]({{site.baseurl}}/charter.html) and the WG Chair.

 We're just a collection of server, client, and bot/library developers that work together to produce new specifications and try to push IRC forward.
 Anyone's free to join, and as long as you agree with [our charter](/charter.html) we're happy to get your suggestions, ideas and feedback.